gauravcodepro/streamlit-arabidopsis-ontology-graphs/README.md

-### a streamlit application for interacting with the arabidopsis plantobo
+### a streamlit application for interacting with the arabidopsis ontolgoies

 - analyzes all the plant ontologies.
 - analyzes also the association of the plant ontologies with the plant obo terms.